snowplow-archive/snowplow.github.com/_posts/2015-06-10-spark-streaming-example-project-0.1.0-released.md

 <h3>Step 2: Add AWS credentials to the vagrant box</h3>

 You're going to need IAM-based credentials for AWS.
 Get your keys and type in "aws configure" in the Vagrant box (the guest).
-In the below, I'm also setting the region to "us-east-1" and output formaat to "json":
+In the below, I'm also setting the region to "us-east-1" and output format to "json":

 {% highlight bash %}
 $ aws configure